 One of the reasons Sitecore works so well for content management at scale is the key principle of separating content from its presentation, however in many cases sites have been built with this principle overlooked.

-When sites are built with content directly linked with its presentation it can be assumed the task of content editing will be easier and the CMS editors workflow simpler, and this may be the case in some cases, but often the reality is quite different;
+When sites are built with content directly linked with its presentation it can be assumed the task of content editing will be easier and the CMS editor's workflow simpler, and this may be true in some cases, but often the reality is quite different;

 - The same content ends up being stored in multiple places in the Sitecore content tree, making editing laborious and hard to manage when change is required

 - The introduction of content personalisation or multi-variant testing can be complicated

 - Images need additional resources to crop and upload in multiple sizes and aspect ratios to facilitate the design